Aldaridge History, Family Crest & Coats of Arms

 The parish was originally in the union of Walsall, in the hundred of Offlow, comprised 7,752 acres and was anciently held by Robert, a tenant of William fitzAnsculf and was worth 15 shillings.

-Important Dates for the Aldaridge family
+Early History of the Aldaridge family

 This web page shows only a small excerpt of our Aldaridge research.
 Another 34 words (2 lines of text) covering the years 1647, 1710, 1566 and 1507 are included under the topic Early Aldaridge History in all our PDF Extended History products and printed products wherever possible.